 A WooCommerce order form is an alternative way to list products.
 Presented in a structured table format, each product takes up a single row in the table, and product images are much smaller.
 The layout is far more compact and often includes extra features, such as sort options and filters.
 The screenshot below shows what you can create:

 An order form plugin lets you list many more products on a single page than you could in the default WooCommerce store layout.
-And, instead of clicking through to the single product page, customers can select variations, specify a quantity and add their chosen items to their cart – all directly from the WooCommerce order form.
+And, instead of clicking through to the single product page, customers can select variations, specify a quantity and add their chosen items to the cart – all directly from the WooCommerce order form.